aiidateam/aiida-net-ansible/README.md

 (Note I haven't found an issue with this yet)

 Move to https: Gio mentioned about role for letsencrypt (DNS authentiction), modify on fly apache config https certificate

+There is actually also an error with the site I have noted: that `/var/www/wp_aiida/wp-content/themes/fluidapp/javascripts/aiida_viewer.js` refers to a relative path for `dbexample.json`, dependendant on the current page being served.
+So it fails for pages other than the front index page.